wolfol67755/01-tools/README.md

 		```
 	- Windows: ~~You should not use Windows, use Ubuntu on VirtualBox instead.~~ Download and install the [Windows installation package](https://git-scm.com/download/win); make sure to install (and use) git bash.
 3. Try git in the real world:
-	- Sign in or create an account on [Github](https://github.com) (it's free, and if you don't have one yet, you're already left behind).
+	- Sign in or create an account on [Github](https://github.com) (it's free, and you should already have one...).
 	- Create a new repository (note: with a free account, your're limited to public repos); select __Initialize this repository with a README__ to add a `README.md` file.
 	- On your computer, clone your new repository, edit the `README.md` to your choice, using the [Github markdown cheatsheet](https://guides.github.com/features/mastering-markdown/).
 	- Add/stage and commit the changes, and push them to your repository.
-	- Create and switch to a new branch (eg. `feature/add-licence`), and add a file `LICENSE` to it, containing the MIT open source software license.
+	- Create and switch to a new branch (eg. `feature/add-license`), and add a file `LICENSE` to it, containing the MIT open source software license.
 Not sure where to find it?
 Try [this link](http://bfy.tw/EF8t).
 For a real project, you may want to chose a different license (read more about licenses here: [https://opensource.org/licenses](https://opensource.org/licenses)).
 	- Push the branch; you should now be able to see it on Github.
 	- On Github, create a pull request and merge it to master.
 	- Back on your computer, checkout `master`, and pull the changes to update your local copy.